siaw23/kovid/README.md

 * `kovid state STATE` OR `kovid state "STATE NAME"`.
 * `kovid states --all` or `kovid states -a` for data on all US states.

+You can also use USPS abbreviations.
+Example: `kovid state me`

 Provinces

 You can fetch province specific data: